 Medicare Advantage

-In that case, a person must pay their Part B premiums in addition to their Medicare Advantage plan costs.
+In this case, people must pay Part B premiums in addition to the costs of their Medicare Advantage plan.

 Medicare Part D

-Original Medicare does not include prescription drug coverage, so a person may choose to get Part D, which does offer this benefit.
+Original Medicare does not include prescription drug coverage, so a person may choose to get Part D, which offers this benefit.

 If a person enrolls in a Part D prescription drug plan, they will pay an additional monthly premium for the plan.